NLnetLabs/rpki-doc/source/routinator/monitoring.rst

 On the ``/metrics`` path, Routinator will expose the number of valid ROAs seen for each trust anchor, as well as the total number of validated ROA payloads (VRPs) for each.

 In addition, several counters are available that indicate when the last update was started, when it finished and what the duration was.
 This will allow you to tigger alerts, for example when the update duration is taking longer than your refresh interval.

+Lastly, the current RTR serial number is exposed, allowing you to check if this matches the serial number your connected router has.
+On Juniper routers you can verify the serial number with the command ``show validation session detail``, on Cisco routers with ``show ip bgp rpki server`` and on Nokia routers with ``show router origin-validation rpki-session detail``.

 .. code-block:: text